ayushnighoskar/srujanpapaiah/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on United Currency Project
-- 🌱 I’m currently learning Machine Learning and Data Science
+- 🌱 I’m currently learning Full Stack Development
 - 📫 How to reach me: srujanpapaiahgari@gmail.com
 <!--
 **srujanpapaiah/srujanpapaiah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.